tuxrace/tuxrace/README.md

 - ⚡ Fun fact: I like wathcing Movies and listening to music

 ## Personal Projects
-- rekeep a state management using react hookes and context
+- rekeep a state management using react hooks and context
 - rdash a recreational lodash